googleinterns/sensor-tools/README.md

-# **Sensore Data Filtering and Augmentation Tools**
+# **Sensor Data Filtering and Augmentation Tools**

 ## **Motivation**

-This set of libraries contains various methods to help with sensor data filtering, data augmentation, and data preparation for use in Keras and TensorFlow models along with computing and then plotting t-SNE, PCA, and ICA calcualtions.
+This set of libraries contains various methods to help with sensor data filtering, data augmentation, and data preparation for use in Keras and TensorFlow models along with computing and then plotting t-SNE, PCA, and ICA calculations.
 Some functions from this library rely on a [data augmentation library](https://github.com/maddyarmstrong/Data-Augmentation-For-Wearable-Sensor-Data/blob/master/DataAugmentation.py) found in another repository.
 The filtering technique in this library hinges on a